Proximate Cause: Definitions & Examples (2025)

 Proximate Cause Definition

-Proximate cause is the event (or series of events) that directly leads to harm.
+The proximate cause meaning is the direct link between an action and injury, creating a basis for liability.
 In personal injury cases, the defendant’s deliberate or negligent actions must be closely related to the plaintiff’s injuries.
 If they aren’t, then the plaintiff cannot recover damages.

 Sometimes it is easy to determine a proximate cause.
 For example, if Susan chooses to ignore a red light while driving and strikes Alex’s car in the intersection, then Susan’s actions are the proximate cause for injuries Alex suffers in the car accident.